Gesture System

 |---|---|---|

-| state | number | Gesture state |
+| state | number | Gesture Status |

-| absoluteX | number | Relative to the global X coordinate |
+| absoluteX | number | The X coordinate relative to the global |

-| absoluteY | number | Relative to the global Y coordinate |
+| absoluteY | number | The Y coordinate relative to the global |

-# pan / vertical-drag / horizontal drag
+# pan / vertical-drag / horizontal-drag

 | attribute | type | Introductions |